iosravan/Data-Analytics/README.md

 # Nunam TASK
+_
 All the tasks were done in single file
-with seperated Heading for Each Task
+with seperated Heading for Each Task.